Quantum statistics and self-interference in extended colliders: -function and its relation to time-resolved current auto-correlator

 where $+/-$ is for bosons/fermions.
 Note that the quantity,

 and does not change sign as we vary $t=t_{1}-t_{2}$.
-Hence, the sign change in $\bar{g}^{(2)}_{\text{Irr}}$, Eq.~\eqref{eq:g2irrbeam} for bosons and fermions, Fig.~\ref{fig:p11andg2}c-d is a feature that is restricted to an extended collider.
+Hence, the sign change in $\bar{g}^{(2)}_{\text{Irr}}$, Eq.~\eqref{eq:g2irrbeam} for bosons and fermions, Fig.~\ref{fig:g2avgbeams}a-b is a feature that is restricted to an extended collider.